-I'm originally from Taiwan, and my family moved to Brisbane when I started primary school.
+I'm Will, a 28-year-old guy from Taiwan.
+My family moved to Brisbane when I started primary school.
 My English sucked for quite a while, and I had to take ESL classes up until Year 9.

 I went to university at the University of Queensland, and did Psychology, because I thought it was going to be like pop psychology but official (it wasn't: it was statistics and research).